 And here I’m not talking to Eden alone.
-I’m talking to everyone in that Godforsaken hell, you don’t have to do this to yourselves.
+I’m talking to everyone drafted against their will and miserable, you don’t have to do this to yourselves.
 You don’t have to stay married.
 You don’t have to return to your abusive spouse convinced that being part of an abusive marriage is important or idealistic.
-You don’t have to believe that it’s holy to serve in the army for the sake of serving in the army because it happens to be that a group of 120 evil human beings who lie, cheat, and steal from you for a living say that you have to do it.
-We all hate politicians to some extent at least, yet we believe following their word is holy?
-The State is what they say it is.
-If they say the draft is over, it is no longer a duty to serve.
+You don’t have to believe that it’s holy to serve in the army for the sake of serving in the army because it happens to be that a group of at least 61 out of 120 politicians who all lie, cheat, and steal from you for a living say that you have to do it.
+We all dislike politicians to some extent at least, yet we believe following their word is holy?

 Let’s assume the IDF is holy.
-Let’s accept that, for argument’s sake.
-From a minarchist libertarian perspective that public defense is legitimate, that could certainly be argued from a religious Zionist minimal State perspective.
-But that doesn’t mean that serving in the IDF is holy.
+I believe it is, but not any more intrinsically holy than any other industry in Israel.
+IDF is just the defense industry.
+Israel needs all of its industry to survive, high tech and grocery stores included.
+But let’s accept that it is.
+That doesn’t mean, however that serving in the IDF is holier than serving anywhere else in the country.
 If everyone served in the IDF, everyone would starve because there would be no profit-driven division of labor.
 We’d turn into Mao’s Great Leap Forward where everyone was a soldier and simply die of starvation, just like the Chinese did, 45 million of them from 1958-62, when the whole country was drafted into a Chinese army all at once with Mao directing it.

 If the IDF is holy, it needs support.
 It needs people outside of it in the economy to feed it.
 I’m one of those.
 Other people in Israel need people in the private sector to supply them with goods and services.
 When you get a job and make money, you are doing something holy because you are supporting the IDF that way.
 You are supporting the army, but you are also supporting everyone.